Medicaid Third Party Liability & Coordination of Benefits

 Managed Care and Third Party Liability

-The contract language between the State Medicaid agency and the Managed Care Organization (MCO) dictates the terms and conditions under which the MCO assumes Third Party Liability (TPL) responsibility.
+The contract language between the State Medicaid agency and the Managed Care Organization (MCO) dictates the terms and conditions under which the MCO assumes TPL responsibility.
 Generally, TPL administration and performance activities that are the responsibility of the MCO will be set by the state and should be accompanied by state oversight.

 There are four basic approaches to carrying out TPL functions in a managed care environment.